 Choose what ever cheese you like.
 We grated the cheese because it'll melt better, especially if you like your burger medium/rare or rare.
 If you don't cook your patty for long, the cheese will at least be melted.
 If you like your patties well done, then slicing the cheese will melt well. !!Warning, the cheese will be like molten lava just after the burgers have finished cooking.
 Eat with caution.

-- 1 Tablespoons Fish Sauce or Worchestershire (don't be afraid of the fish sauce, it's awesome!)
+- 1 Tablespoon (15ml) Fish Sauce or Worchestershire (don't be afraid of the fish sauce, it's awesome!)

 - 2 large cloves Garlic, minced